ds-modules/curriculum-guide/workflow/collecting-assignments.md

 Note: Even if you are not using tests for your assignment, you will still need to have a tests folder with some placeholder files.

 While this process might be a bit tedious the first time, it gets much simpler.
 You usually do not need to create the configuration files from scratch.
 You can reuse old files and change a few of the lines.
-To help you get started, we have set up some template files [here](https://github.com/gunjanbaid/course-repo-example/tree/master/fa17/hw/hw02).
+To help you get started, we have set up some [template files](https://github.com/gunjanbaid/course-repo-example/tree/master/fa17/hw/hw02).

 #### Creating an Assignment